Sampling German Christmas markets

 Predictably, markets like these are the choicest — the wares are more interesting, and the ambiance far more characterful.
 Germany's laws still allow people to publicly sell things they've made in their own kitchens, although E.U. laws are slowly tightening a chokehold on that kind of activity, all over Europe.
 Let's hope the little old ladies prevail.

 Story by Nathalie Jordi.
 This article originally appeared in Plenty in December 2008.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.